realigork/Authentication/readme.md

 6. Navigate to 'client' folder in another terminal
 7. Install dependencies: `npm install`
 8. Run the client: `npm run start`
+9. Open the client app: 'http://localhost:3000/'

+You can now test the functionality by signing up with a user and accessing Feature page.
+Normally this route cannot be accessed unless the user has signed up or signed in.